 Yamaha’s Arius series covers a lot of ground between beginner and advanced instruments.
-In this review, we are looking at the YDP-103, a solid entry point to the Arius range.
+In this review, I’m looking at the YDP-103, a solid entry point to the Arius range.

 - Straightforward no-fuss piano.

 - Limited features.